Oxen-AI/oxen-release/README.md

   <br/>
 </div>

-## 🐂 🌾
+## 🐂 🌾 What is Oxen?

-Oxen makes versioning your datasets as easy as versioning your code.
+Oxen is a lighting fast unstructured data version control system for machine learning datasets.

+No need to learn a new paradigm.
 If you are familiar with [git](https://git-scm.com/) you are off to the races with Oxen.
+The difference is Oxen can handle large unstructured data that traditionally would be a pain to version.

 ```bash
 oxen init